Nevenall/Shift-X/src/System/00 Quickstart.md

 7 action dots.
 Max 2 to start.
 7 threat of powers.
 Max 3.
 1 Ability.
 3 dots of relationships, 1 must be an NPC.
-Also they are symetric, so if you choose someone and they also choose you, you both get a 2.
+Also they are symmetric, so if you choose someone and they also choose you, you both get a 2.

 Writing powers.